BerisDizdar/US_Population_And_GDP/README.md

 Step 2: Select the version that corresponds to your operating system.

-Step 3: Follow the instalation instructions.
+Step 3: Follow the installation instructions.

 Step 4: Once Visual Studio Code is installed click the Extensions icon, type in Jupyter Notebook.